mengtao-code/templatejs/README.md

 ```

-2. initiate your project
+2. Initiate your project

 Now your new project's location is in "/tmp/hello-world".
 You need to change project name at package.json

-3. build and run
+3. Build and run

 ```shell
 cd /tmp/hello-world